 In the deeper tide there is contact with deep peace and meditation.
 By ‘resting’ here often a letting go or clearing occurs. this leaves the patient freer, with more vitality and awareness.

 Working with this deeper tide, the body and mind can truly relax.

 In this journey, we can become aware of undigested life experiences.

 In this space, with clarity and support, we can see, understand and let go of any blockages or physical ‘habits’ and start to process old limiting experiences – commonly without having to re-live it all.

-Often this happens at an unconcious level with you only feeling peaceful.
+Often this happens at an unconscious level with you only feeling peaceful.
 More health, space and lightness can be the result.

 (This work has also been described as a “silent psychotherapy”.)

 Our bodies are always trying to come back into balance. working in this way gives us an opportunity, a useful environment to support this.

 At the start there is time to talk, discuss your concerns or needs at that time.
 You then lay on a couch, fully clothed (or sit if that is appropriate).